Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Highly-collaborative tool

-• Starting Price
+Starting Price

-• Ease of cancellation
+Ease of Cancellation

-45-day money-back guarantee
+45-day guarantee

 Recruitee is a well-known hiring and applicant tracking solution that’s great for fast-growing businesses looking for a cost-effective platform.
 The solution’s excellent roster of core ATS features, great collaborative hiring functionality, and excellent UI secures Recruitee’s well-deserved second place in the best ATS software.